lukasgunschera/lukasWebsite/content/project/project3.md

 ---
-title: Socio-economic Decision-making and Psychopathy
+title: Socio-economic decision-making and psychopathy
 summary: Systematic review of the litearture on socio-economic decison-making and psychopathic traits.
-More information to follow.
 tags:
 - Psychopathy
 - Decision-making